mtiller/ModelicaBook/text/source/behavior/discrete/when.rst

 :ref:`speed-measurement` and :ref:`hysteresis`, it is sometimes
 necessary (or least clearer) to express behavior in terms of multiple assignments.
-In those cases, if all the assignments are included within a single ``algorithm`` section they are effectively combined into a single equation.
-However, doing so will limit the compilers ability to perform symbolic manipulation and, therefore, may impact simulation performance and/or reusability of the models.
+In those cases, if all the assignments are included within a single ``algorithm`` section, they are effectively combined into a single equation.
+However, doing so will limit the compiler's ability to perform symbolic manipulation and, therefore, may impact simulation performance and/or reusability of the models.